 With training and support in conflict analysis, conflict mediation and advocacy, youth groups can play an essential role to respond to community security threats, prevent conflicts, and share lessons and experiences with policymakers at local, provincial and national level.

-Alongside War Child UK and our local partners, we are working with over 600 young people living in two of the areas most affected by displacement and insecurity in recent months, Ouham and Ouham-Pendé.
+Alongside War Child UK and our local partners, we are working with over 600 young people living in two of the areas most affected by displacement and insecurity, Ouham and Ouham-Pendé.
 We believe that peacebuilding initiatives will have more success if youth have improved economic prospects as an alternative to violence.
 This is why we are working with groups of young people to develop the skills required to start their own business or find meaningful employment through theoretical/practical education.

-During the project we will train over 120 youth in conflict prevention and peacebuilding techniques, helping them to gain practical skills to identify and analyse key conflict drivers in their communities and develop intervention strategies.
-The youth will learn consensus- building techniques allowing them to mediate local disputes.
+During the project we are training over 120 youth in conflict prevention and peacebuilding techniques, helping them to gain practical skills to identify and analyse key conflict drivers in their communities and develop intervention strategies.
+The youth are learning consensus- building techniques allowing them to mediate local disputes.
 On completion of their training, we will support youth groups to conduct a gender-sensitive mapping of local conflict dynamics and actors, presenting their findings at workshops.

 This work is being led by Conciliation Resources’ local partners - Femme Homme Action Plus and Association pour l’Action Humanitaire en Centrafrique.
 This project is part of our ongoing work to support youth inclusion in peacebuilding.